dotnet/roslyn-analyzers/.github/PULL_REQUEST_TEMPLATE.md

 Then, make sure to run `msbuild /t:pack /v:m` in the repository root; otherwise, the CI build will fail.

-Note: Consider merging master into your branch before you run the pack command to reduce merge conflicts.
+Note: Consider merging the PR base branch (`2.9.x`, `master`, or `release/*`) into your branch before you run the pack command to reduce merge conflicts.

 -->